 From a revision’s actions menu (. . .), click Download .

-Open the downloaded file in Tableau Desktop, and then republish it with the same name, to the same location on your Tableau Server or Tableau Online site (confirming that you want to overwrite the existing version).
+Open the downloaded file in Tableau Desktop, and then republish it with the same name, to the same location on your Tableau Server or Tableau Cloud site (confirming that you want to overwrite the existing version).

 The uploaded version becomes the most current version.